biboyd/urca_analysis/README.md

 These scripts in `slice_plotting` take a `plotfile` and makes a slice plot of a certain quantity/field.

 The `dipole_*.py` files aligns the plot in the direction of the velocity dipole.
 So the general flow of these plots should be "up".

+The `make_slice.py` and `make_slice_w_grid.py` scripts are very basic and should just be used as a reference for how to make simple plots

 ## Inputs Files to C scripts
 There are a few analysis scripts in C that access the data more directly or use libraries that we need to compile and aren't available via python.